brie3/go-blog/README.md

 ### About project

-Pet project made in order to consolidate knowledge gained about the mongo-db blog implementation.
+Pet project made in order to consolidate knowledge gained about the mongo-db.